-The Asahi Shimbun AJW is the new English-language digital version of The Asahi Shimbun, Japan's leading daily newspaper.
-AJW originally stood for Asahi Japan Watch, but now it represents “Asia and Japan Watch” to better reflect our editorial policy of offering in-depth coverage of China, the Korean Peninsula and the rest of Asia, in addition to extensive coverage of Japanese politics, business and society.
+The Asahi Shimbun AJW is the English-language digital version of The Asahi Shimbun, Japan's leading daily newspaper.
+AJW stands for “Asia and Japan Watch” to reflect our editorial policy of offering in-depth coverage of China, the Korean Peninsula and the rest of Asia, in addition to extensive coverage of Japanese politics, business and society.

 Founded in 1879, The Asahi Shimbun is the nation's most respected daily Japanese-language newspaper.
 It has a circulation of nearly 8 million.
-The Asahi Shimbun offers unparalleled coverage of Japan, with head bureaus in 44 prefectures, complemented by 248 local bureaus nationwide and more than 30 bureaus overseas.
+The Asahi Shimbun offers unparalleled coverage of Japan, with head bureaus in 47 prefectures, complemented by nearly 300 local bureaus nationwide and more than 30 bureaus overseas.
 The Asahi Shimbun prides itself on its investigative reporting and analyses of business and political coverage, as well as insightful stories on Japan's fascinating subculture.

-This site is operated by the International Division of The Asahi Shimbun.
+This site is operated by the International Digital News Section of The Asahi Shimbun.

-The Asahi Shimbun intends to make AJW-a high-quality package of news, features and analysis-the daily “go-to” site for news about Japan and East Asia for international readers.
+The Asahi Shimbun intends to make AJW--a high-quality package of news, features and analysis-- the daily “go-to” site for news about Japan and East Asia for international readers.
 Concerned about the disaster?
-Worried about the rising yen and what's happening politically?
+Worried about the future of the Japanese economy and what's happening politically?
 Interested in the latest anime and manga releases?
 AJW is the place to find out.

 Presented in an attractive and easy-to-view format, AJW articles contain many visual elements.
 Most of our articles are translations of stories that appear in the vernacular Asahi Shimbun and its affiliated publications.
 But these are not just straight translations.
 Our team of veteran translators, most of whom have experience as reporters, put together English articles that communicate both the main gist of the Japanese story, but also add valuable background information that non-Japanese readers need to fully understand the context.
 While this extra effort sometimes takes time, rest assured that the articles we post on AJW have been thoroughly vetted by our editors for accuracy of translation as quickly as possible.